 |Shared deductible||One high-risk driver may impact the entire policy|

 While a multi-car insurance policy could save families with good driving histories significantly on premiums, opting for one may not be ideal if one or more drivers have poor driving records.
 In some instances, including a high-risk driver on your policy may increase the overall premium, potentially discounting the additional savings.
+This may also be the case if you have a young driver in your household, although most insurance companies require all household drivers to be listed on your policy.
 Consider speaking with your insurance provider to see how different circumstances could affect your rates.

 What discount can you receive for a multi-car insurance policy?

-You will generally see discounts up to 25% of the total premium for adding a multi-vehicle policy.
+You will generally see discounts up to 25% of the total premium for adding a multi-vehicle policy which is how you get the discount on your policy.
 However, each provider’s exact discounts may vary based on your coverage and other factors.
 Here are a few companies that offer discounts for insuring more than one vehicle:

 How much does a multi-car insurance policy cost?

-The average cost of car insurance is $1,674 annually for full coverage, but varies significantly from carrier to carrier and between individuals.
-Rates are influenced by multiple factors such as age, driving history, location and the condition of the car.
+The average cost of car insurance for a single vehicle is $1,771 annually for full coverage, but varies significantly from carrier to carrier and between individuals.
+Additionally, although you may get a multi-car discount for insuring two or more vehicles, you’ll likely still pay more than you would for just one vehicle.
+Rates are also influenced by multiple factors such as age, driving history, location and the condition of the car.